darkconsole/dse-untamed-2/.github/README.md

 	[+] = Done.
 	[-] = Technically done.

+# Requirements

+* SexLab SE
+* iWant Widgets
+* iWant NG (Optional, makes the menu a lot faster)
+* RaceMenu/NiOverride
+* UI Extensions

 # Default Keys

 * F6 - Opens perk tree menu.

 * WASD - Moves around the perk menu.
   (whatever keys moves you forward backwards left right)

+* Gamepad DPAD - Moves around the perk menu.
+  (WASD does not work when Gamepad is plugged in)

 * TAB - Back out of a menu, and close the entire menu.
   (whatever key opens the normal Skyrim + menu, closes this menu)